pchalupa/expo-alternate-app-icons/README.md

 #### Reset App Icon

-To reset app icon to the default one.
+Reset app icon to the default one.

+> This is just a shortcut for `setAlternateAppIcon(null)`.

 ```ts
 function resetAppIcon(): Promise<void>;